For students

 Open strings only

 Play a section with only the bow, no left hand.
-The tricky string crossings become obvious when you do not have to think about your fingers.
+You will notice the especially tricky string crossings when you do not have to think about your left hand.

 #40